vominhtri231/Notes/Java/Standards/JPA/Persistence.xml.md

 `persistence.xml` (placed in `/resource/META-INF/`)is the central configuration file for JPA.
 It is used to define one or more persistence units with these configs:
 1. Name and description of persistence unit
-2. Transaction type, you could chose between manage the transaction by yourself (RESOURCE_LOCAL) or by application server's JTA implementation (JTA) ([source](http://tomee.apache.org/jpa-concepts.html))
+2. Transaction type, you could choose between manage the transaction by yourself (RESOURCE_LOCAL) or by application server's JTA implementation (JTA) ([source](http://tomee.apache.org/jpa-concepts.html))
 3. The classes managed by persistence unit
 4. Persistence provider
 5. Data sources.
-Dependend on the transaction type, it could be `jta-data-source` or `non-jta-data-source`
+Dependence on the transaction type, it could be `jta-data-source` or `non-jta-data-source`
-6. Entity validation: There are 3 validation modes: AUTO, CALLBACK (thrown exception if no bean validation implementation is avalable) and NONE
+6. Entity validation: There are 3 validation modes: AUTO, CALLBACK (thrown exception if no bean validation implementation is available) and NONE
 7. Mode of 2nd level cache, which should be used to cache entity that often read by rarely change.
    There are 4 modes: ALL, NONE(default), ENABLE_SELECTED (only cache entities with `@Cacheable`) and DISABLE_SELECTED (only not cache entities with `@Cacheable(false)`)
 8. Configuration parameters

 ```xml